amsesk/SCGid/README.md

 scgid kmers annotate [args...] scgid kmers extract [args...]
 ```
-**Note** Because of the need to manually select a region from the self-organizing kmer map, the `scgid kmers...` portion of the workflow is divided into three separate commands.
+**Note** Because of the need to manually select a region from the self-organizing kmer map, the `scgid kmers...` portion of the workflow is divided into three separate calls.
 You will select your region of interest using the `esomana` GUI in between calls to `scgid kmers annotate` and `scgid kmers extract`.
 See below section for more information.

 Finally, run the consensus portion of `scgid` to draw consensus between all three binning algorithms.